averynortonsmith/networkVisualization/README.md

   in-browser.

 #### Issues / Areas for Improvement:
 - translation / classification is slow for medium-to-large number of input sentences.
 Should try to host back-end on faster server.
 - codebase currently lacking tests
+- `.js` code could be refactored / commented more
 - currently, performance on chrome is better than firefox (chrome is more aggressive about reclaiming unused memory)
 - set of visualizations could be expanded